Eating poorly, no exercise, and feeling bad about it!

 I'm a vegetarian.
 I don't eat very poorly, but I'm still getting flabby.
 I want to exercise but either have too much to do, forget about it, have no time, am too worried about stuff, etc., and I don't really know what or how to exercise to tone up and feel good.
 I know that if I exercise, I'll feel better about myself, eat healthier, etc. I refuse to diet.
 It's such a waste of time and I know it's worse for me than anything else.
 What can I do?

-For a healthy vegetarian diet, choose a variety of grains: brown rice, breads (whole grain when possible), pasta, cereals, and bulgur.
-Beans and peas — kidney, pinto, lentils, chickpeas — are a great way to balance grains and get a complete protein source.
-This category also includes tofu and tempeh, available at health food stores, and probably in some meal choices at your school's dining service.
+First, a bit about a nutritious diet: the Dietary Guidelines for Americans from the U.S. Department of Agriculture (USDA) emphasizes a focus on building a healthier eating style, which outlines eating a variety of foods and minimizing the amount of saturated fat, sodium, and added sugars.
+While that seems like a lot to do at once, taking small steps and building on it over time is encouraged.
+For a balanced vegetarian diet, it’s good to choose a variety of grains: brown rice, breads (whole grain when possible), pasta, cereals, and bulgur.
+Beans and peas — such as kidney, pinto, lentils, chickpeas — are great non-meat protein sources.
+This category also includes plant-based proteins such as tofu and tempeh, which may be available in some meal choices at your school's cafeteria.
 Fruits and veggies are also a critical source of vitamins and minerals.
-If you eat dairy products, eat them in moderation or try low-fat or nonfat varieties.
+And, if you consume dairy products, eat them in moderation or try low-fat or nonfat varieties.